-Our team of architects’ diverse talent, experience and passion translate into unique and enduring designs that are appreciated by owners, users and the public.
-Whether it's designing a new community recreation center, restoring a state capitol, finding a new use for a treasured old building, or designing innovative and energy-efficient systems, we work with our clients to discover design solutions that make their project dreams a reality.
-Located in Columbus, Ohio – our historic renovation and preservation work can be seen in central Ohio and nationwide.
+Our team of architects’ diverse talent, experience, and passion translate into unique and enduring designs that are appreciated by owners, users, and the public.
+Whether it's designing a new office or finding a new use for a treasured iconic building, we help our clients discover design solutions that make their dreams a reality.
+Located in Columbus, Ohio – our work can be seen in central Ohio and nationwide.

 Because elevators need to be safe at all times, elevator systems (and the building construction that supports those systems) are tightly regulated.
 Because the building code sections regulating these requirements are extensive and complex, Tim Velazco offers you a simple overview so that you know what to expect before your next new elevator or upgrade.